Enterprise Software TCO: Calculating and Using Total Cost of Ownership for Decision Making

 The graphic from the book below explains the scope over which TCO can be used.

 This book is tied to the book The Real Story Behind ERP, with the lack of proper analysis in multiple dimensions explaining the uptake of solution categories which are not validated by evidence.
 Furthermore, the book addresses many of the criticisms of TCO.
 And that while some of the points that are brought up are issues, that there are adjustments that can be made — and modifications that are not that complex.
 And that can drastically improve the applicability of TCO from the most narrow to the broadest software decisions.
-The model explained is the model used by Software Decisions — which includes the following factors:
+These are our software categories for TCP.

 - Software Cost